-The methods used are qualitative assessments based on analysis of legislation and interviews supported by comparative analysis of relevant plans:
+The method used is qualitative assessments, based on analysis of legislation and interviews, supported by comparative analysis of relevant plans:

-- Analyse legislation and conduct interviews to assess the feasibility of established requirements and determine the number, duration and scope of existing EI planning documents, as well as the requirements for the development and implementation process. - Analyse the content of planning documents (e.g. the Government Work Plan and EI plans) to assess the level of alignment (from separate to integrated) of the two processes and plan content. - Assess whether the planning is realistic and meets the administration's capacities, compare the implementation rate with planned commitments and compare different planning documents, if several exist.
+- Analyse legislation and conduct interviews to assess the feasibility of established requirements and determine the number, duration and scope of existing EI planning documents, as well as requirements for the development and implementation process. - Analyse the content of planning documents (e.g. the government work plan and EI plans) to assess the level of alignment (from separate to integrated) of the two processes and their content. - Assess whether the planning is realistic and in line with the administration's capacities.
+Compare the implementation rate with planned commitments, and compare different planning documents, if several exist.

-- regulation(s) establishing the EI planning process; guidelines issued; - El planning documents, such as the National Plan for the Adoption of the Acquis, SAA action plan, the national strategy for El and agreements achieved during negotiations; - interviews with officials responsible for planning in the EI body and two line ministries; - implementation reports of EI plans.
+- regulation(s) establishing the EI planning process; - guidelines issued; - El planning documents, such as the National Plan for the Adoption of the Acquis, the Stabilisation and Association Agreement action plan, the national strategy for El and negotiation positions; - interviews with officials responsible for planning in the EI body and sample line ministries; - implementation reports of EI plans.